 1 cup coconut milk

-Heat the oil in a skillet over medium heat.
-Sauté the onion with one teaspoon of salt until translucent, about 5 minutes.
-Add the potatoes and another teaspoon of salt, and sauté until just translucent around the edges.
+Heat the oil in a large frying pan over medium heat until shimmering.
+Add the onion, season with 1 teaspoon of the salt, and sauté until translucent, about 5 minutes.
+Add the potatoes and 1 teaspoon of the salt, and sauté until just translucent around the edges.

-Stir in the curry, brown sugar, ginger, garlic, and cayenne and cook until fragrant, about 30 seconds.
-Pour in 1/4 cup of broth and scrape up any toasty bits from the bottom of the pan.
+Stir in the curry, brown sugar, ginger, garlic, and cayenne if using and cook until fragrant, about 30 seconds.
+Pour in 1/4 cup of the broth and scrape up any browned bits from the bottom of the pan.
 Transfer this onion-potato mixture into the bowl of a 6-quart or larger slow cooker.
 (Halve this recipe for a smaller slow cooker.)

-To the slow cooker, add the rest of the broth, chickpeas, bell pepper, cauliflower, tomatoes with their juices, pepper, and final teaspoon of salt.
+Add the remaining 1 3/4 cups broth, chickpeas, bell peppers, cauliflower, tomatoes with their juices, pepper, and remaining 1 teaspoon salt.
 Stir to combine.
-The liquid should come about halfway up the sides of the bowl; add more broth as necessary.
-Cover and cook for 4 hours on HIGH.
+The liquid should come about halfway up the sides of the bowl; add more broth as needed.
+Cover and cook for on the HIGH setting for 4 hours.